jsheunis/rt-me-fmri-dash/README.md

 cd [path/to/directory/rt-me-fmri-dash]
 ```

-Then install the required Python packages as follows:
+Then install the required Python packages with `pip` as follows:

 ```
 pip install requirements.txt
 ```

-## Run the app
+## 4. Run the app

-Once the environment is active and all required packages are installed, run the following from the `rt-me-fmri-dash` directory:
+Once the `conda` environment is active and all required packages are installed, run the following from the `rt-me-fmri-dash` directory:

 ```
 python index.py